OfferMeThat/OfferMeThat/docs/questions/deposit.md

 3. **Validation**: Always validate setup configs before generating questions
 4. **Testing**: Test all instalment configurations and management types

+## UI/UX Features

+### Buyer Choice (Amount vs Percentage)

+When `deposit_management` is set to `buyer_choice`, the form displays:

+1. A Select dropdown: "What will your Deposit be?" with options:
+   - "A fixed amount"
+   - "A percentage of purchase price"
+2. Conditional input fields that change based on selection:
+   - **Amount selected**: Shows amount input with currency selector
+   - **Percentage selected**: Shows percentage input with "%" decorator, "of purchase price" text, and currency selector below

+### Field Width and Layout

+- **Two fields in a row**: Each field is `w-1/2` (half-width)
+  - Amount input + Currency selector
+  - Percentage input + "of purchase price" text
+  - Input + Select dropdown (for select_with_text)
+- **Single field**: Full width (`w-full`)
+  - Standalone inputs
+  - Standalone Select components (half-width: `w-1/2`)
+  - Standalone date pickers

+### Placeholder Editing

+In form builder mode, all text and number inputs support placeholder editing:

+- Clicking on an input in editing mode opens a placeholder editor modal
+- The edit overlay covers the entire input area
+- Inputs remain editable for typing values (not blocked by edit overlay)

+## Data Collection and Transformation

+### Form Data Collection

+The `DepositPreview` component collects data using `localFormData` state:

+- All field values are stored using their question IDs as keys
+- Currency fields are stored with `_currency` suffix
+- The `onChange` callback passes the complete form data to the parent

+### Data Transformation

+The `transformDepositFormData` function in `src/lib/transformDepositData.ts`:

+1. Reads raw form data with various field name formats
+2. Normalizes to structured format with `instalment_1`, `instalment_2`, etc.
+3. Handles all field name variations:
+   - `deposit_type` vs `deposit_type_instalment_1` for instalment 1
+   - `deposit_amount` vs `deposit_amount_instalment_1` for instalment 1
+   - Currency from both amount and percentage fields
+4. Determines deposit type from `deposit_type` field or infers from presence of amount/percentage

+### Data Display

+The `depositDataHelpers.ts` and `parseOfferDataForReports.ts` utilities:

+- Normalize deposit data from various formats
+- Format amounts with currency: `$10,000 USD` or `5% of purchase price`
+- Format due dates: "Immediately upon Offer Acceptance", "Within 5 days", or specific dates
+- Generate summaries for reports and offer pages

 ## Related Files

 - `src/types/questions/deposit.ts` - Schema definition